 As with so many things we suggest here at MAD-HR, it starts with ‘culture’.

 Whatever your scale of business, you can set the tone for how staff feel and experience their daily lives.

 Emphasising connection, relationship-building, collaborative working and frequent team engagement, can all prove a dramatic benefit in limiting the way in which loneliness is felt (if at all).

 There are key points in an employee’s work cycle, where one could easily expect there to be more vulnerability to loneliness.
-This might include at the point they join the firm, that they return from a period of sickness or maternity, or even that they move into a promotion or a different department.
+This might include at the point they join the firm, when they return from a period of sickness or maternity, or even when they move into a promotion or a different department.

 Leaders should work hard to ensure that person is mentored, supported, and has the opportunity to relay how they are feeling at all times.

 Some businesses also address loneliness issues with directly appointed ‘champions’ within the company.
 These champions might be trained mental health first aiders and would be primed to support their peers with conversation wherever needed.

 Other ways of reducing loneliness and consistently embracing the opportunity to develop more social connection, might include regularly changing which staff are ‘teamed’ together for particular initiatives, or even looking at where they sit in the office, or who takes lunchbreaks at particular times.

 Remember that even where your staff are continuing to ‘work remotely’, there are many ways of using technology to ensure that person is frequently part of the daily workplace conversation, and that they can be involved in social activities.

 Finally, always encourage your own staff to contribute on what they feel would aid the reduction of loneliness in your particular workplace.